wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-osquery.rst

 config_path
 ^^^^^^^^^^^

-Path to the osquery configuration file.
+Path to the Osquery configuration file.
 This path can be relative to the folder where the Wazuh agent is running.

 +-------------------------------+------------------------------------------------------+
 | **Default value on Linux**    | /etc/osquery/osquery.conf                            |